 Step 1: Choose your Collage Type

-Go to Kapwing’s Collage Maker to start your college.
-You can make a custom collage by clicking Get Started.
+If you're using the same video and GIF editor as me, open Kapwing’s Collage Maker to start your GIF collage.
+Start making a custom collage by clicking "Make a collage."
 Kapwing is a website, so it works on your phone or computer and you don’t need to download any software.

 Step 2: Upload your files